 Touch also works.
 As does anything that engenders connection or empathy.
 Rapportful chat, a moving story, friendly games, gossip, dance, having friendly people around, having pets around – they have all been shown in different studies to raise oxytocin levels.
 As has identification with an in-group.
 They may not all be possible in your deal but the more of this kind of thing, the better.

 You can even do it through diet: chocolate, red wine, fatty foods, capsicums, comfort foods all have an effect.
 Or language: Nobel laureate Vernon Smith showed that if you used the word “partner” rather than “opponent”, trust levels doubled.
+In fact, anything that increases the ‘us-ness’ of it, emphasising collaboration and shared goals, has a big impact on oxytocin levels.

 Now, breast-feeding and orgasms are two of the most powerful mechanisms found but I am guessing that they’re probably not appropriate in your negotiations.
-Do feel free to suggest them, though, should you think there’s benefit!

 Be the example